Portrait of Brittany Feenstra sitting at desk smiling at her dog

 More About Yours Truly

 When I'm not building websites, I'm probably at the movies.
-I co-founded Cinehaze, a Phoenix-based film club and nonprofit that hosts elaborate, community-driven screenings.
+I co-founded Cinehaze, a Phoenix-based film club and nonprofit that hosts one-off community focused screenings.
 I also write about film at Tough Cookies, a movie review and essay publication I started as a physical zine and eventually brought to Substack.
-(Yes, I built both of those websites too.)
+Also, I built both of those websites too!

-I'm a baker, a certified wine gal, and I'll find any excuse for a costume party.
+I make a great pizza, I’m a certified wine gal, and I'll find any excuse for a costume party.

-I live in Phoenix, AZ with my hot husband and my perfect dog.
+I live in Phoenix, AZ with my hot husband and adorable dog.